paper-leaf/waldo/README.md

 ##Configuration##
 Add the image sizes supported by your theme and their associated min-width media query values in the *waldo\_sizes* array found in *waldo.php*.

-*For more information on adding support for custom image sizes in WordPress, visit [this link](https://developer.wordpress.org/reference/functions/add_image_size/).*
+*For more information on adding support for custom image sizes in WordPress, visit [here](https://developer.wordpress.org/reference/functions/add_image_size/).*

 ##How to Use Waldo##
 1. Copy **waldo-master** over to your WordPress theme.